 Daniel Webster said, ‘the power of clear statement is the greatest power at the bar’.

-In this article we going to look at general writing skills in letters and next week we will look at legal writing skills for documents and contracts.
+In this article we going to look at general writing skills in letters rather than writing skills for formal documents and contracts.

 - Organise your thoughts.
 If you have to write a letter which contains a number of different complex points then quickly note down an outline of the points you have to mention.
 Then arrange them so that the most important will be the one you mention first.
 The next most important will be mentioned second, and so on.